Hannah-Abi/Data-Engineering-Project-Portfolio/README.md

 ## About two added course: DevOps with Docker and Big Data Platforms:
 These two courses are for my own learning and thus not registered in my transcripts.
 - **Devops with Docker:** MOOC course offered by Computer Science Department fron University of Helsinki
-- **Big Data Platforms:** Offered by Aalto University - CS Department
+- **Big Data Platforms:**: advanced course offered by Aalto University - Department of Computer Science
 # Data-Engineering-Project-Portfolio
 Data Engineering Project Portfolio